FractalFir/FractalFir.github.io/articles/reflection/reflection.md

     private String b;
 }
 ```
-we need some way to acces private fields.
-Equaly, if Rust had a reflection API, we would need some way to access fields if we wanted to implement serailzation using reflection.
+we need some way to access private fields.
+Equally, if Rust had a reflection API, we would need some way to access fields if we wanted to implement serialization using reflection.

 Let us imagine we want to serialize a struct called `Even` form an external crate.
 ```rust